xedeveloper/SparkRook/example/README.md

-# api_widget_example
+# rebuilder_example

-Demonstrates how to use the api_widget plugin.
+Demonstrates how to use the rebuilder plugin.

 ## Getting Started